<img height="1" width="1" src="https://www.facebook.com/tr?id=1102164633252552&amp;ev=PageView &amp;noscript=1">

 But the self storage industry is by nature in a good position to quickly meet ADA regulations.

-Storage facilities typically already have wide hallways and spacious rooms given that they are used to move large and heavy storage loads.
+Storage facilities typically already have wide hallways and spacious rooms, given that they are used to move large and heavy storage loads.

 What You Risk by Non-Compliance

-This isn't just theoretical risk, though.
 In fact, some people are taking advantage of the ADA to file what are called "drive-by lawsuits."

 In a drive-by lawsuit, someone simply drives by a business (or uses Google Maps to examine a business) in search of ADA violations.

 Then, without being an actual customer or employee, that individual files a lawsuit under Title 3 of the Act.
+Often, the plaintiff's goal is to get you to settle out of court for the amount you would have to pay to fight the charge anyway.

 Focus on What Matters Most